-Cultural practices contributing to the transmission of HIV in Africa
+Cultural practices contributing to the transmission of human immunodeficiency virus in Africa

 Daniel B. Hrdy

-From the Division of Infectious and Immunologic Diseases, University of California Davis Medical Center, Sacramento; and the Department of Anthropology, University of California Davis, Davis, California.
+External link Division of Infectious and Immunologic Diseases, External link University of California Davis Medical Center, Sacramento; and the External link Department of Anthropology, University of California Davis, Davis, California.

 The recent spread of AIDS throughout Africa raises the question of whether the mode of transmission of human immunodeficiency virus (HIV) in Africa is different from that in the United States and other Western countries.
 Although there is widespread seropositivity to HIV in Central and East Africa1,2 and to the related T cell-lymphyocytic virus Type III (STLV-IIIAGM) in West Africa3, the absence of risk factors of intravenous drug abuse and homosexuality points to patterns of transmission that are different from those in Western society.
 The difference is especially apparent because the male-to-female ratio of affected individuals is ~1:1 in Africa vs. 19:1 in the United States and Europe4.
 This report briefly examines cultural practices that may contribute to the spread of AIDS in Africaand highlights areas that require further research.